t9k/tutorial-examples/README.md

 ## Usage

-1. In your project, create a PVC named `tutorial` with a size of 4 Gi or more, and then create a Notebook also named `tutorial` to mount the PVC, and the image and resources are not limited (For the steps to create a PVC and Notebook, please refer to [Create a Notebook](https://t9k.github.io/user-docs/guide/develop-and-test-model/create-notebook.html); if you want to access your notebook remotely, please toggle SSH).
+1. In your project, create a PVC named `tutorial` with a size of 4 GiB or more, and create a Notebook with the same name.
+The new Notebook need to be configured to use the just-created PVC (mounted to `/t9k/mount`).
+If you want to access your notebook remotely, please toggle SSH.
+Other options for the notebook are at your choice (For the steps to create a PVC and Notebook, please refer to [Create a Notebook](https://t9k.github.io/user-docs/guide/develop-and-test-model/create-notebook.html)).

-2. Enter Notebook or remotely connect to Notebook, start a terminal, execute the following command to clone this repository (see [Using Notebook](https://t9k.github.io/user-docs/guide/develop-and-test-model/use-notebook.html)).
+2. Open Notebook from Web UI or connect remotely using ssh to get a terminal.
+Then execute the following command to clone this repository (see [Using Notebook](https://t9k.github.io/user-docs/guide/develop-and-test-model/use-notebook.html)).

 ```shell
 cd ~
 git clone https://github.com/t9k/tutorial-examples.git
 ```

-3. Continue with **Notebook terminal** and refer to the README of each example, or refer to the corresponding tutorial in the user documentation of each example.
-The README of each example is consistent with the operation steps given in the corresponding tutorial.
+3. Continue with your **Notebook terminal** and refer to the README of each example, or refer to the corresponding tutorial in the user documentation of each example.
+The README of each example is consistent with the steps given in the corresponding tutorial.

 ## Examples